-Decedent’s Decision to Change Beneficiary may be Effective even if Change of Beneficiary Form not Signed
+Decedent’s Decision to Change Beneficiary may be Effective

-Decedent’s Decision to Change Beneficiary may be Effective even if Change of Beneficiary Form not Signed
+Decedent’s Decision to Change Beneficiary may be Effective

-In Illinois, a decedent’s decision to change the beneficiary designation on a life insurance policy, individual retirement account, transfer on death account or other similar instrument may be effective even if the decedent did not sign the change of beneficiary form or comply with all of the institution’s technical requirements for making changes to the beneficiary designation.
+In Illinois, a decedent’s decision to change the beneficiary designation on a life insurance policy , individual retirement account, transfer on death account or other similar instrument may be effective even if the decedent did not sign the change of beneficiary form or comply with all of the institution’s technical requirements for making changes to the beneficiary designation.

 In Dooley v.
 James A. Dooley Associates Employees Retirement Plan , the Illinois Appellate Court addressed possible tests used by Illinois courts for determining whether a decedent’s intent to change a beneficiary designation is effective and what must be done to accomplish the change without actually signing the change of beneficiary form.